ArronJablonowski/OpenClawNotes/README.md

 **🕸️ Potential Spread:** Without proper network segmentation, a compromised OpenClaw instance may be leveraged as a pivot point for unauthorized access to other internal network devices and network-attached storage.

-# 🧪 My OpenClaw Setup Recommendations for Securing a Locally Hosted AI Lab Environment 🧪
+# 🧪 OpenClaw Setup Recommendations for Securing a Locally Hosted AI Lab Environment 🧪

 ## 1. 📡 Network Segmentation & Isolation - 💣 *The Blast Radius Control*  💣
 Before proceeding it is important to isolate the OpenClaw system from the rest of the LAN (local area network). *See The Security Risks above*